How Master Builders Transformed a Kitchen Area into a Glass Home Wine Cellar in Los Angeles

 Without correct insulation, there will be extreme temperature fluctuations in the room.
 Moreover, poor or no insulation will trigger mold growth, which can affect the structural integrity of your wine racks, walls, and ceiling.
 Mold can also grow on the cork and may affect the overall quality of the wine.

 Stylish Wooden Wine Racks Designed for Increased Bottle Capacity

-Small wine cellars can be stunningly beautiful if installed with stylish racking.
-With form and function in mind, Coastal Custom Wine Cellars manufactured wine racks to make the small wine room eye-catching and functional.
+Small wine storage rooms can be stunningly beautiful if installed with stylish racking.
+With form and function in mind, Coastal Custom Wine Cellars manufactured wine racks to make this small wine storage room in California eye-catching and functional.